gctools-outilsgc/aurora-design-system/documentation/pages/icons.md

 * SVGs are are resizable up and down without losing quality, extra sharp on retina displays, and have a small file size
 * Font failures are relatively common.
 Browser support for SVGs is higher than for icon fonts.
 * Various blocking systems or customized font settings often breaks icon fonts.
 These blockers will not affect SVG icons
-* Font icons have a single colour limitation.
-SVGs, on the other hand, can support multiple colours as well as gradients and other graphical features.

 Refer to [CCS Tricks' article](https://www.gitbook.com/book/gctools-outilsgc/-gcdigital-design-system/edit) to learn more about font icons versus SVG icons.